-The current economic downturn will continue to have implications at local level during 2010/2011.
-It is presently anticipated that unemployment levels will continue to rise and employment growth will be generally lower than in the period since 2001.
+The current economic downturn continues to have implications at local level during 2010/2011.
+Chelmsford is beginning to show signs of economic recovery though it remains at a slow rate.
+It is anticipated that employment growth will continue be much lower than in the period since 2001.